aliyun/terraform-provider-alicloud/website/docs/r/alikafka_instance.html.markdown

 * `paid_type` - (Optional) The paid type of the instance.
 Support two type, "PrePaid": pre paid type instance, "PostPaid": post paid type instance.
 Default is PostPaid.
 When modify this value, it only support adjust from post pay to pre pay.
 * `spec_type` - (Optional) The spec type of the instance.
 Support two type, "normal": normal version instance, "professional": professional version instance.
 Default is normal.
 When modify this value, it only support adjust from normal to professional.
 Note only pre paid type instance support professional specific type.
 * `vswitch_id` - (Required, ForceNew) The ID of attaching vswitch to instance.
-* `security_group` - （Optional, ForceNew, Available in v1.93.0+） The ID of security group for this instance.
+* `security_group` - (Optional, ForceNew, Available in v1.93.0+) The ID of security group for this instance.
 If the security group is empty, system will create a default one.
-* `service_version` - （Optional, Available in v1.112.0+） The kafka openSource version for this instance.
+* `service_version` - (Optional, Available in v1.112.0+) The kafka openSource version for this instance.
 Only 0.10.2 or 2.2.0 is allowed, default is 0.10.2.
-* `config` - （Optional, Available in v1.112.0+） The basic config for this instance.
+* `config` - (Optional, Available in v1.112.0+) The basic config for this instance.
 The input should be json type, only the following key allowed: enable.acl, enable.vpc_sasl_ssl, kafka.log.retention.hours, kafka.message.max.bytes.
+* `kms_key_id` - (Optional, ForceNew, Available in v1.180.0+) The ID of the key that is used to encrypt data on standard SSDs in the region of the instance.
 * `tags` - (Optional, Available in v1.63.0+) A mapping of tags to assign to the resource.

 -> **NOTE:** Arguments io_max, disk_size, topic_quota, eip_max should follow the following constraints.